perladvent/perldotcom/content/article/perl-6-grammers-part-1.md

 ### Conclusion

 With a few simple steps, we made a grammar that understands numbers in different formats.
-As an exercise, you can add support for prefixes `0x`, `0b`, `0o` and suffixes (as in `1000L` in C).
-Grammars were only used to check the validity of the number format, and their power does not end here.
-In Perl 6, you can add _actions_ to the grammar — these are code blocks that are executed if the corresponding rule or token has successfully matched.
-This is a separate big story.
+As an exercise, you can add support for prefixes `0x`, `0b`, `0o` (hex, binary and octal) and suffixes (as in `1000L` in C).
+Grammars were only used to check the validity of the number format, and their power does not end there.
+In Perl 6, you can add _actions_ to the grammar; these are code blocks that are executed if the corresponding rule or token has successfully matched.
+But that's a story for another day.